 Fine-Tuning

-Training an existing AI model on specialized data to improve performance for specific tasks or domains.
+Training an existing AI model on specialized data to improve performance for specific tasks, enabling customization without building from scratch.

 Definition